chrisguest75/wordament_solver_service/README.md

 This is a simple Restful service that integrates the Wordament Solver.

 # TODO
+* It relies on a singleton which stops tests from working properly
+* Run tests in cloudbuild
 * Fix data input validation
+* Add comments to the code
+* Think about how to persist state maybe in redis and mysql.
+* Performance analysis - correlationids, open tracing.
 * Metrics for endpoints from health endpoint
 * Logging
-* It relies on a singleton which stops tests from working properly
 * Does it make sense to pass wordlist as array rather than {[]}
-* Run tests in cloudbuild
 * Deploy to endpoints and kubernetes

 # Usage